Amir Banoo Karimi: Life and career

-Amir Banoo Karimi is the eldest child of Iranian poet, Seyed Karim Amiri Firuzkuhi.
+Amir Banoo Karimi was the eldest child of Iranian poet, Seyed Karim Amiri Firuzkuhi.

-Born in Tehran during the reign of Reza Shah, Amir Banoo was unable to acquire her father's last name, namely, Amiri Firuzkuhi due to its political connotations, "Amir" meaning king or emir hence, Emir of Firuzkuh.
+Born in Tehran during the reign of Reza Shah, Amir Banoo was unable to acquire her father's last name, namely, Amiri Firuzkuhi, due to its political connotations, "Amir" meaning king or emir hence, Emir of Firuzkuh.
 Consequently, she was forced to adopt her father's first name, Karim as her last name.

 Karimi pursued her education in the field of Persian Literature at the University of Tehran where she also taught as a professor upon graduation.
 She later married Mozaher Mosaffa, a Persian poet and professor of Persian literature at the University of Tehran.

+Karimi died on 31 December 2023, her 92nd birthday, from pulmonary heart disease.

 Selected works

 Books

 Works include but are not limited to: